-An MSP is a third-party company that is hired for outsourced computing and IT-related job functions.
+What Is An MSP?An MSP is a third-party company that is hired for outsourced computing and IT-related job functions.
 These job day-to-day management functions include services like cloud computing, IT infrastructure, and cybersecurity threat monitoring.
 MSPs provide these services in a more cost-effective way than the enterprise can do alone.
 Since technology is always evolving and becoming more complex, by having a MSP your company will always stay compliant and up-to-date with the new changes.

-Managed service providers (MSP) oversee job functions within the Information Technology space.
+What Industry is MSP In?Managed service providers (MSP) oversee job functions within the Information Technology space.
 This IT space includes anything involving computer-related solutions like cloud hosting, data storage, backup and disaster recovery, telecommunications networking, wireless device connectivity, software licensing, and hardware procurement.
 Given how companies like CorCystems help manage the daily, routine operations of a business, MSPs are the backbone of the IT industry.

 Why has the MSP industry grown so much?

 The Managed IT Provider industry has grown significantly over the past decade due to a number of factors, including:

 Increasing importance of ITAs businesses of all sizes come to rely more and more on technology to operate and compete, the need for IT support and management has grown significantly.
 MSPs offer a cost-effective solution for companies that do not have the resources to hire and maintain an in-house IT team.

 Cybersecurity concernsCybersecurity threats have become more frequent and sophisticated, which has led to an increased demand for MSPs that can provide security and data protection services.